intmus/inttheory22-23/_14-secondary-dominant-functions/a1-ex-secdoms.md

 ## Beginning chromatic harmony

-Having fully established the foundations of tonal harmony, we are now ready to expand our studies to include *chromatic* harmony.
-This unit will be our first introduction of *functional* accidentals--meaning altered notes that are critical to the function of a chord rather than accidentals that are only used to embellish through non-chord tones.
+Having fully established the foundations of tonal harmony, we are now ready to expand our studies to include *chromatic* harmony, so this unit will be our first introduction of *functional* accidentals--meaning altered notes that are critical to the function of a chord as opposed to non-chord tones accidentals that are only used to embellish other pitches.
 As you read on, remember that *all* tonal harmony relates back to the function and voice-leading that we established in studying basic diatonic harmony.

 ## Introducing secondary dominant chords

 To this point in our curriculum, we have spent the majority of our time studying the **primary functions** in tonal harmony--tonic, dominant, and pre-dominant chords--as well as the ways in which we can extend primary functions through the **tertiary functions** of cadential, passing, pedal, and arpeggiated chords.
 The observant among you will notice that we have skipped secondary function, but we are now ready to study chromatic harmony and therefore introduce this missing concept.
-Secondary dominant chords will be our starting point because they are a logical extension of circle-of-fifths progressions.
+Secondary dominant chords, a small set of chords with secondary function, will be our starting point because they are a logical extension of circle-of-fifths progressions.

 Before we add chromaticism, let's establish a voice-leading standard by harmonizing the following progression in four-part harmony.
 Because it is full of root position triads, you may need to use incomplete chords to create smooth voice-leading while avoiding errors.